Motorhome Iceland > Blog > How Much is Gas in Iceland? A 2026 Update

 Olis

 The golden oldie of Iceland’s gas stations.
-Since it’s been around since 1927, they’re pretty common all across the island.
+Since they've been around since 1927, they’re pretty common all across the island.

 · Gas Station Attendants